 One of the greatest enemies of man is mental illness.
 It has a huge impact on how we feel, think, and act.
+Catherine Cleveland M.S., LMHC-P elaborates that “Mental health includes our emotional, psychological, and social well-being.”
 Believers must break the view that depression and other associated conditions are only to be addressed privately and in the dark.
 However, other groups, particularly business leaders who are faced with simple and complicated challenges every day of their lives, understand and consider mental health as a concern that should be shared by everyone.

 World Mental Health Day, which is celebrated yearly, has successfully built public awareness and education ever since it started in 1992.
-It has helped in slowly reducing the stigma on mental health problems and issues.
+It has helped in slowly reducing the stigma on mental health problems and made online counseling with BetterHelp and other platforms more acceptable.
 However, there is still so much we need to do to alleviate these problems.
 These include:

 - One out of five American adults are diagnosed with mental disorder yearly, and only about 40% receive treatment.

 - Mental illness is among the leading causes of disability for Americans aged between 15 and 44.

 - Mental health is one of the main causes of absenteeism.